 - Great promises and situations may not go well as planned, and you may feel stuck between whether to stay or move on.

-- Not being equally invested in the relationship or making time for each other are signs that it is time to call it quits.
+- Not being equally invested in the relationship or making time for each other are signs that it is time to call it quits, no matter the heartbreak it causes.

 - However, if both of you are strongly determined and willing to work on your issues, you may resurrect your relationship.